jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

             "Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win." https://www.brainyquote.com/quotes/sun_tzu_387509.
 ---

 I have had opportunities to lead in multiple contexts and capacities over the course of my life and career.
-These have included software consulting, co-founding software startups where I operated as CTO, planting a church, and my current role as a software architect.
+These have included software consulting, co-founding software startups where I operated as CTO, planting a thriving church, and my current role as a software architect.
 Along the way I realized I had been a student and practitioner of leadership for most of my life.
 I added academic studies to my ongoing education in leadership, completing a Master of Arts in Transformational Leadership in 2010.
 I remain passionate and dedicated to my primary vocation: *I help make good software professionals great!*

 Software Leadership Distilled provides an overview of concepts and practices software organizations can adopt to help their teams and leaders to thrive.
 It brings my experiences and studies together with expertise gleaned from mentoring, training and works by other leaders both inside and outside the software industry.